EARTHING SYSTEMS GUIDE

 Identifying the Earthing System on Site

-Before starting any electrical work, identify the earthing system.
-The method combines visual inspection at the supply intake with measurement:
+Identify the earthing system before starting work.
+The method combines visual inspection at the supply intake with a Ze measurement — neither on its own is conclusive.

-• TN-C-S (PME): At the cut-out, a conductor (usually grey or brown) connects the neutral terminal to the MET.
-The meter neutral and the earth conductor originate from the same cut-out terminal.
-DNO confirmation is best practice.
+A conductor links the cut-out neutral terminal to the main earthing terminal.
+The meter neutral and the earthing conductor originate from the same cut-out termination.
+Confirmation from the distributor is best practice.

-• TN-S: The cut-out has a separate earth terminal, typically connected to the lead sheath of the supply cable or a separate earth conductor.
-The neutral and earth terminals are distinct.
-Measure Ze — values below 0.8Ω suggest TN-S.
+The cut-out has a separate earth terminal, distinct from the neutral, typically connected to the lead sheath of the supply cable or to a separate protective conductor.
+A measured Ze below about 0.8Ω supports TN-S.

 08 · Earthing Systems Guide